Muhammad Roby

-Muhammad Roby (born, 12 September 1985) or usually called M. Roby, is an Indonesian professional footballer who plays as a centre back for Liga 2 club Persiba Balikpapan.
+Muhammad Roby (born, 12 September 1985) is an Indonesian professional footballer who plays as a centre back for Liga Nusantara club PSCS Cilacap.
 He competed in the 2007 Sea Games in Nakhon Ratchasima, Thailand.
 In 2010, he played for the Indonesia national football team for AFC Asian Cup qualifying matches.

 Club career

 On 1 December 2014, he moved to PS Barito Putera.